-2022, In the DGF information and consultation center began to inform creditors of banks, the liquidation of which was started in 2022, in addition to general questions about procedure the for satisfaction creditor of claims against the bank, as as the status acceptance of their creditor claims and inclusion individuals or legal entities in the register of creditors.
+In 2022, the DGF information and consultation center began to inform creditors of banks, the liquidation of which was started in 2022, in addition to general questions about the procedure for satisfaction of creditor claims against the bank, as well as the status of acceptance of their creditor claims and inclusion of individuals or legal entities in the register of creditors.
 The total number of explanations and consultations provided by the hotline in 2022 increased by 73% compared to the previous year and amounted to 59,150 appeals.